Here are most of the items that are required to assemble a complete Mk2 PV Router using my PCB-based hardware.

 Now we need to run a Mk2 PV Router sketch which can identify and divert surplus power.
 Various versions that run on this new hardware are available via the Downloads page.
 The simplest of these is:

 NB.
-Near mid-summer when days are long, the default timeout period of 10 hours may need to be reduced to ensure that each day's total is cleared before the next solar day commences.
+In latitudes when days are substantially longer during the Summer months, the reset period may need to be reduced to ensure that each day's total is cleared before the next solar day commences.